-All the menus and toolbars disappear.
-Now you can see the Print Preview palette.
+The menus and toolbars disappear and the Print Preview palette opens.

 2 Define the settings for print preview in the Settings, Margins and Display of elements areas.

 In the Display of elements area, select the Thick line option.
 This not only makes the different line weights visible on screen but also ensures that they are printed as such.